ekkis/js-prototypes/README.md

    a key and a value with the names passed to this function e.g. `{k: 'a', v: 3}` which converts to `{a: 3}`

+   ### indexOfObj filter

+   Searches through an array using the *filter* function provided and returns the index number of the first object found, -1 if none is found

    ### json

    Converts the array to a Json string